dgerabagi/aiascent-dev/flattened_repo.md

                             'the-citizen-architect-has-arrived-p1-img-9.webp',
                         ]}
                         imagePath="part-i-the-proof/section-1-the-hook/the-citizen-architect-has-arrived/prompt-1/"
-                        imagePrompt="A single individual is shown orchestrating a swarm of small, glowing AI bots to construct a complex and beautiful digital structure..." imageSide="left"
+                        imagePrompt="A single individual is shown orchestrating a swarm of small, glowing AI bots to construct a complex and beautiful digital structure.
+The person is not coding line-by-line but acting as a conductor, guiding the AI with gestures and high-level commands." imageSide="left"
                     />